Canadians voted for a carbon tax, Trudeau says as provincial blowback grows - Red Deer Advocate

 Manitoba Premier Brian Pallister said he was backing off because he could not get Ottawa to promise it wouldn’t force Manitoba to raise the price or risk the federal government imposing its own, additional carbon tax on top of it.

 All provinces were to submit their plans for federal review by Sept.
 1, and Environment Minister Catherine McKenna told The Canadian Press recently the reviews are still underway.
-Any province that doesn’t meet the federal standard will be subject to a federal carbon price on most fuel sources, like gasoline and natural gas, and big emitters have to join an industrial program that caps emissions by industry and charges the carbon price on emissions above those caps.
+Any province that doesn’t meet the federal standard will be subject to a federal carbon price on most fuel sourcesand big emitters have to join an industrial program that caps emissions.

 When the legislation was introduced as part of the budget implementation bill in March, it seemed as if Saskatchewan may be the only province where it would be needed.
 Premier Scott Moe is asking the courts to decide if Ottawa has jurisdiction to impose a carbon tax on his province against its will.